John M. Martinis: Early life and education

 In 1985, Clarke, Devoret, and Martinis presented their analysis of microwave pulses that demonstrated the quantized energy levels of a Josephson junction.
 This work would later become the basis for superconducting quantum computing.

+On September 21, 2026, the Prime Minister of Croatia, Andrej Plenković, granted Martinis Croatian citizenship.

 Career

-He joined the Commissariat à l'Energie Atomique in Saclay, France, for a first postdoc and then the Electromagnetic Technology division at the National Institute of Standards and Technology (NIST) in Boulder, where he worked on superconducting quantum interference device (SQUIDs) amplifiers.
+Martinis joined the CEA Paris-Saclay in France for a first postdoc, and then the Electromagnetic Technology division at the National Institute of Standards and Technology (NIST) in Boulder, where he worked on superconducting quantum interference device (SQUIDs) amplifiers.

 Since 2004, Martinis has served on the faculty of the University of California, Santa Barbara.
 He held the title of Susan and Bruce Worster Chair in Experimental Physics for many years.
 The quantum device he developed in collaboration with UCSB colleagues was named Science magazine's 2010 Breakthrough of the Year.
 Google Quantum AI Lab, a partnership between UC Santa Barbara and Google, announced in 2014 that it had hired Martinis and his team in a multimillion dollar deal to build a quantum computer using superconducting qubits.
 He and his team published a paper in Nature in 2019, where they presented how they achieved quantum supremacy for the first time using the Sycamore processor, a 53-qubit quantum processor.
 Martinis resigned from Google in April 2020 after being reassigned to an advisory role.

 In 2020, Martinis joined Silicon Quantum Computing, a start-up founded in Australia by Professor Michelle Simmons.

+In 2026, he was appointed to the President's Council of Advisors on Science and Technology (PCAST) by President Donald Trump.

+Qolab

-In 2022, he founded Qolab, a quantum computing private company based on semiconductor chip manufacturing.
+In 2022, together with CEO Alan Ho, he founded Qolab, a quantum computing private company based on semiconductor chip manufacturing.

+Since 2025, Qolab and Hewlett Packard Enterprise (HPE) are co-leading a consortium for the DARPA Quantum Benchmarking Initiative (QBI).
+The team is tasked with building an industrially useful quantum supercomputer by 2033.
+Within this partnership, Martinis and Qolab lead the hardware build, designing and fabricating the core superconducting quantum processors.
+In December 2025, Qolab launched Qolab Start, a superconducting qubit platform for hardware research and workforce development.
+Built for universities, research labs, and workforce training, it eliminates the need to build custom labs by providing pre-packaged hardware and direct access to quantum processors.
+Researchers can access these systems via an on-premise installation or through the cloud.
+In February 2026, Singapore's National Quantum Federated Foundry (NQFF) and Qolab formed a research collaboration to build integrated cryogenic low-pass filters (LPFs) for quantum processors.

+Martinis is the co-leader of Quantum Scaling Alliance (QSA), a global group that develops quantum computing technology and include Qolab as well as others such as Applied Materials, HPE, Synopsys.